jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 first.
 Dart blades can be Evaded or parried with a shield: if the Evade or Parry roll is successful then all dart blades have been countered.

-Dirk: This is a short-handled, wide-bladed weapon about half-again the size of a dagger.
+**Dirk**: This is a short-handled, wide-bladed weapon about half-again the size of a dagger.
 It is commonly used as a secondary weapon, even though it promises sufficient damage any time its blade bites flesh.
 Parrying with a dirk increases the damage blocked by one step (i.e. it is treated as a Medium weapon when parrying).

-Falchion: A single edged, cleaver-like sword that delivers heavy, chopping blows.
+**Falchion**: A single edged, cleaver-like sword that delivers heavy, chopping blows.

-Fang Shield: A middle-sized shield shaped like an oversized arrowhead or spear tip, the fang shield is so-named because it most commonly has two long spikes protruding from its bottom.
+**Fang Shield**: A middle-sized shield shaped like an oversized arrowhead or spear tip, the fang shield is so-named because it most commonly has two long spikes protruding from its bottom.
 Worn lengthwise rather than sideways on the arm, the fang shield is as much a stabbing weapon as it is a protective tool.
 As the shield must be secured firmly to the arm, it is immune to the Grab Weapon Combat Manoeuvre.

-Flamberge: A painstakingly forged sword with a swept and caged hilt, the flamberge has an irregular and wavy edge to both sides of its blade.
+**Flamberge**: A painstakingly forged sword with a swept and caged hilt, the flamberge has an irregular and wavy edge to both sides of its blade.
 Not only able to deliver significant blows, but also designed to deal with other sword wielders, the flamberge is a favourite of duellists.
 The protective hilt adds a +10% bonus to the Parry Skill Tests of